ArturoAtomplay/base-discord-bot-typescript/README.md

 TOKEN=[your token here]
 ```

-compiles the project so that you can deploy the commands and turn it on:
+Modify the GUILD_ID and CLIENT_ID in src/config.ts to match your Discord server and bot information.

-(you must change GUILD_ID and CLIENT_ID in src/config.ts before compiling)
+Compile the project to prepare it for deployment:
 ```bash
 npm run build
 ```

-you must first deploy the commands before turning it on:
+Deploy the commands:
 ```bash
 npm run deploy
 ```

-now everything is ready for you to turn the bot on.
+Start the bot:
 ```bash
 npm run start
 ```